Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/engines.md

 The indicators read in thousands of pounds per hour, from 0 to 12.
 The indicators provide flow rate up to Mil power; when afterburner is engaged, a separate fuel delivery system is used to provide fuel directly to the afterburner stage, and the flow rate is approximately 4 times the value shown.
+The engine speed is also controlled by the fuel flow, so a change in fuel flow can be directly observed if the throttles are moved.

-Fuel Flow should not
-exceed 1200 pph at lightoff and 800 to 1500 pph at idle operations.
+Fuel Flow should not exceed 1200 pph at lightoff and 800 to 1500 pph at idle operations.
 Fuel consumption for Engine start is approximately 65 pounds per Engine.

 ## Oil Pressure Indicators